Stroke: Venous thrombosis

-Cerebral venous sinus thrombosis leads to stroke due to locally increased venous pressure, which exceeds the pressure generated by the arteries.
+Cerebral venous sinus thrombosis leads to a stroke due to locally increased venous pressure, which exceeds the pressure generated by the arteries.
 Infarcts are more likely to undergo hemorrhagic transformation (leaking of blood into the damaged area) than other types of ischemic stroke.

 Intracerebral hemorrhage

 It generally occurs in small arteries or arterioles and is commonly due to hypertension, intracranial vascular malformations (including cavernous angiomas or arteriovenous malformations), cerebral amyloid angiopathy, or infarcts into which secondary hemorrhage has occurred.
 Other potential causes are trauma, bleeding disorders, amyloid angiopathy, illicit drug use (e.g., amphetamines or cocaine).
 The hematoma enlarges until pressure from surrounding tissue limits its growth, or until it decompresses by emptying into the ventricular system, CSF or the pial surface.
 A third of intracerebral bleed is into the brain's ventricles.
-ICH has a mortality rate of 44 percent after 30 days, higher than ischemic stroke or subarachnoid hemorrhage (which technically may also be classified as a type of stroke).
+ICH has a mortality rate of 44 percent after 30 days, higher than an ischemic stroke or subarachnoid hemorrhage (which technically may also be classified as a type of stroke).

 Other

-Other causes may include spasm of an artery.
+Other causes may include the spasm of an artery.
 This may occur due to cocaine.
-Cancer is also another well recognized potential cause of stroke.
-Although, malignancy in general can increase the risk of stroke, certain types of cancer such as pancreatic, lung and gastric are typically associated with a higher thromboembolism risk.
-The mechanism with which cancer increases stroke risk is thought to be secondary to an acquired hypercoagulability.
+Cancer is also another well recognized potential cause of a stroke.
+Although, malignancy in general can increase the risk of a stroke, certain types of cancer such as pancreatic, lung and gastric are typically associated with a higher thromboembolism risk.
+The mechanism with which cancer increases the stroke risk is thought to be secondary to an acquired hypercoagulability.
 Air pollution is responsible for around 27% of deaths from strokes worldwide, according to the Global Burden of Disease Study.